Bryan-Corn/UFOs/README.md

 Module 11

 ## Overview
-### DELETE ME: Explain the purpose of this analysis.

 The purpose of this project is to organize UFO data stored in a JavaScrpt array into a filterable table based on certain criteria.
 The table will is dynamic, based on user input, and is diplayed in an attractive webpage for easy access and viewing.
 The webpage is customized using Bootstrap and utilizes ECMAScript.